Cubic Regression Calculator

 Definition of cubic regression

 In general, regression is a statistical technique that allows us to model the relationship between two variables by finding a curve that best fits the observed samples.
+If this curve corresponds to a polynomial, we deal with the polynomial regression, which you can discover in the polynomial regression calculator.

 In the cubic regression model, we deal with cubic functions, that is, polynomials of degree 3.
 You can see an example in the picture below.
 The idea is the same as in other regression models, like linear regression, where we try to fit a straight line to data points, or quadratic regression, where we deal with parabolas.
+You can discover more about them in the dedicated Omni tools, that is the linear regression calculator and the quadratic regression calculator.

 As we now understand the cubic polynomial regression model, so let's discuss the cubic regression formula.